cvmullor/reference/README.md

 ## Dependencies

-The main script (`refeval_main.sh`) depends on different external dependencies.
+The main script `refeval_main.sh` runs different external dependencies.

 All required programs should be in $PATH.
 The required scripts, "codeml.ctl" file, and folders "ffn" and "gff" containing annotation files should be placed in the same directory where `refeval_main.sh` is executed.

 ### Required software
 * bwa